ThrillStays

 The key principle of winter wildlife viewing is resource concentration.
 When food or water becomes scarce, animals congregate around remaining sources.
 This is why dry-season Africa offers better game viewing than the wet season, why Arctic marine mammals cluster at ice edges, and why predators in northern forests are more active and visible when snow makes hunting easier.

-1. Churchill, Manitoba — Polar Bears (October to November)
+1. Churchill, Manitoba — Polar Bears (October–November)

 Churchill sits on the western shore of Hudson Bay and is known as the “Polar Bear Capital of the World.”
 Each autumn, approximately 900 polar bears gather along the coast waiting for the bay to freeze so they can access their primary food source: ringed seals.
 This is the most accessible place on Earth to observe wild polar bears.